e10e3/filmroll/README.md

 - Search for films
 - Display a film's details
 - List recommended films depending on the selected one
+- Scan QR codes with a film's ID
+- Set films as favourites

+## Other features

+- Nice colour theme
+- Has an app icon

 Configuring
 ------------